Moderna asking US, European regulators to OK its virus shots

 ASTRAZENECA CONFUSION

-AstraZeneca last week announced confusing early results of its vaccine candidate from research in Britain and Brazil
+AstraZeneca and Oxford University last week announced confusing early results of their vaccine candidate from research in Britain and Brazil.

 That vaccine appears 62% effective when tested as originally intended, with recipients given two full doses.
 But because of a manufacturing error, a small number of volunteers got a lower first dose — and AstraZeneca said in that group, the vaccine appeared to be 90% effective.